charlie-vf/genshin-recipes-blog/README.md

     - and redirects to the previous page once complete
 - Like/Made/Commenting functionality tested upon completion on multiple recipes
     - On a recipe the user created, I attempted to like and was presented with the appropriate error message
-    - On a recipe the user did not create, I attempted to like and was successful in increasing the like display count by 1
+    - On a recipe the user did not create, I attempted to like and was successful in changing the icon and increasing the like display count by 1
-    - Clicking the 'Made' foodbowl icon increased the count by 1
+    - Clicking the 'Made' foodbowl icon changed the icon and increased the count by 1
-    - Secondary clicks of like and made once the count has increased successfully decreased the count by 1
+    - Secondary clicks of like and made once the count has increased successfully changed the icon and decreased the count by 1
     - Commenting successfully displayed the comment immediately without page refresh
-    - On the user's own comments, navigating to edit and delete via the burger icon successfully completed those actions
+    - On the user's own comments, navigating to edit and delete via the burger icon successfully completed those actions without page refresh

 5. Mobile View